 At the July 24, 2015 board meeting, the SJCERA Board of Retirement made a change to the funding policy, choosing to amortize any new unexpected changes in the UAL over a period of 15 years as a level percent of pay, with new amortization layers each year.
-The single equivalent amortization period for these streams of payments is 19 years.
 The amortization period for each layer of the remaining UAL will decrease each year.
 Prior to this change, all UAL, other than the extraordinary loss from 2008, was being amortized over a closed period of 19 years as a level percentage of member payroll.
+The extraordinary loss in 2008 is amortized over a closed period of 30 years starting in 2009, as a level percentage of payroll.
+The single equivalent amortization period for these streams of payments is 17 years.
+Table IV-4 shows a detailed summary of each amortization layer.